hbdevelop1/the3stones/The3Stonesreadme.txt

 here I discovered that scoped_ptr::swap is what to use for copying and not scoped_ptr::reset

 19.6.3-
-write the erroneous code in one function/bloc and see why it is erroneous.

-a list element seems to not have been ever allocated.
+write the compiler-error-reported code in one function/bloc and see why it is erroneous. a list element seems to not have been ever allocated.

+19.7 -step by step to include big changes
+I had to derive all classes from Sprite3. which will encapsulate functionalities for graphics displays. instead of each class Board, TimeOut, ... having the code for graphics displays. classes would inheret from two classes Object and Sprite. and i had never done that Created a TimeCounter2, which is based on TimeCounter, made sure it worked So created Sprite3, based on Sprite removed TimeCounter2 graphic capabilities and exlusively used those built in a member of it object of Sprite3 then derived TimeCounter2 from Sprite3 and removed the Sprite3 member.

 20-properties of the code
 extensible ?